Tesla Certified Body Shop: How to Find One & Why It Matters

 Verifying a shop's Tesla certification before committing

-2. Confirm the shop appears by name at the exact address, not a nearby address or a parent company with a different location
+2. Confirm the shop appears by name at the exact address listed

-4. Ask about their repair volume, shops that regularly work on Teslas will have established workflows and parts ordering relationships that reduce delays
+4. Ask about repair volume — shops that regularly work on Teslas have established workflows

 What happens if a non-certified shop repairs a Tesla

-Warranty implications: Tesla's vehicle warranty does not cover damage caused by improper repairs.
-If a non-certified repair compromises a structural or electrical system and that leads to a subsequent failure, Tesla can reasonably deny warranty coverage for the affected systems.
+Warranty implications.
+Tesla's vehicle warranty doesn't cover damage caused by improper repairs.
+If a non-certified repair compromises a structural or electrical system and that leads to a subsequent failure, Tesla can deny warranty coverage for the affected systems.

 Key takeaways